Vintage Federer holds off Nadal to reach Wimbledon final

 World number one and defending champion Novak Djokovic now stands between the 37-year-old Federer, the oldest finalist here since Ken Rosewall in 1974, and a record-equalling ninth Wimbledon title in Sunday’s showpiece.

+“Rafa played some unbelievable shots to stay in the match.
+The match was played at a very high level.

+“It was a joy to play today,” he added after reaching his 31st Grand Slam final.

-After edging a tense first set by taking the last five points of the tiebreak, Federer was overpowered in a 36-minute second set as Nadal, reviving memories of his memorable 2008 final triumph over the Swiss, appeared to have wrestled control.
+After edging a tense first set by taking the last five points of the tiebreak, Federer was overpowered in a 36-minute second as Nadal, eyeing a first Wimbledon title for nine years, appeared to have wrestled control.

-Federer’s fans inside Centre Court and massed on ‘Henman Hill’ watching the drama on the giant screen, need not have worried though as the second seed had plenty left in the tank.
+Federer’s fans inside Centre Court and those massed on ‘Henman Hill’ watching the drama unfold on the giant screen, need not have worried though as the second seed proved he had plenty left in the tank.

-He broke early in the third set then held off a fierce Nadal counter-attack to restore his one-set lead.
+Playing with relentless aggression Federer began to dictate from the baseline and broke early in the third set, held off a fierce Nadal counter-attack in the next game, then swept back into a one-set lead.

-The Swiss maestro turned the screws to break again early in the fourth and there was no way back for third seed Nadal as he lost a Grand Slam semi-final against Federer for the first time.
+The effervescent Swiss turned the screw to break again early in the fourth and there was to be no way back for third seed Nadal as he lost a Grand Slam semi-final against Federer for the first time, having won the previous four.

-The 33-year-old Spaniard was never going to slink away without a fight though.
+The 33-year-old Spanish warrior was never going to slink away without a fight though.

 He clung on at 3-5, saving two match points, then had a break point as Federer served for the match.

-Federer saved that and then threw everything in his arsenal at Nadal on a third match point only for the indefatigable Spaniard to win a sensational baseline rally.
+The ice cool Swiss fended off that danger and unloaded everything in his arsenal at Nadal in two more break points, only to see victory snatched away by two sublime winners off the indefatigable Spaniard’s racket.

-Nadal fended off a fourth match point with another sublime winner but Federer sealed it at the fifth time of asking — holding his arms aloft as Nadal fired a backhand long.
+A fifth match point arrived though and as Nadal swung a backhand over the baseline Federer pumped his arms above his head to celebrate only his fourth Grand Slam win over the Spaniard he has battled around the world for 15 years.

 Reporting by Martyn Herman; Editing by Ken Ferris